benfinkelshtein/benfinkelshtein.github.io/_news/4_position.md

 related_posts: false
 ---

-Position: Graph Learning Will Lose Relevance Due To Poor Benchmarks is accepted to ICML 2025! :sparkles: :smile:
+Position: Graph Learning Will Lose Relevance Due To Poor Benchmarks is accepted to ICML 2025